kubewarden/kubewarden.io/content/blog/2022/07/verify-signatures-with-gha-and-prefix.md

 subject starts with `https://github.com/raulcabello/app-example/.github/workflows/ci.yml@refs/tags/`.

 Like in the previous example this will accept the image `ghcr.io/raulcabello/app-example`, however we **don't** recommend using
 `KeylessPrefix` for GitHub actions validation.
-The reason is that `KeylessPrefix` will validate using just the subject, on the other hand `GithubActions` validates using the `github_workflow_repository` extension in the signature certificate.
-We found out when signing our policies in a [shared workflow](https://github.com/kubewarden/github-actions/blob/v1/policy-release/action.yaml#L43) that you can create a fork, then use the shared workflow in this fork and the subject will be the url from the shared workflow.
-That's not the case with the `github_workflow_repository` extension that is used by `GithubActions`.
+When GitHub creates the OIDC token used for the signatures, it sets subject as the URL containing the GHA workflow code, which doesn't necessarily match where it has run in the case of reusable workflows.
+This is by design.
+If one wants to check for the repo where the job was run, corresponding to that workflow code, GitHub has added a x509 certificate extension `github_workflow_repository` that contains it.
+In future releases `KeylessPrefix` validation that has` https://token.actions.githubusercontent.com` as issuer will fail.

 Check it out and let us know if you have any questions!
 Stay tuned for more blogs on how to secure your supply chain with Kubewarden!